oscarsaleta/P4/README.md

 ## Manually build P4 from source

+### Automatic build and install for Linux using `compile_install_linux`

+This is the easiest way in Linux to get a working P4 application.

+* Clone this repository: `git clone https://github.com/oscarsaleta/P4.git`
+* Change dir into the repository folder: `cd P4`
+* Execute the script and follow the instructions: `./compile_install_linux`.
+This will check for dependencies, compile, and install P4 in your computer (if requirements are met).
+* If you want the **latest version** of P4 (which is not as tested as the stable release), checkout the _release candidate_ branch: `git checkout release_candidate` and then run the script from the previous step.

 ### Build using `qmake`

 Qt's `qmake` makes it easy to compile the whole project with two commands.